 - have breathing problems

 Common side effects

-These common side effects happen in more than 1 in 100 people.
+These common side effects of bisoprolol happen in more than 1 in 100 people.
 They're usually mild and shortlived.
 There are things you can do to help cope with them:

-Talk to your doctor or pharmacist if the advice on how to cope does not help and a side effect is still bothering you or lasts more than a few days:
+Speak to a doctor or pharmacist if the advice on how to cope does not help and a side effect is still bothering you or lasts more than a few days.

 It happens rarely, but some people have serious side effects when taking bisoprolol.

-- shortness of breath with a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, chest pain, an irregular heartbeat - these are signs of heart problems
+- you have shortness of breath with a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, or an irregular heartbeat – these are signs of heart problems